Breach of Statutory Duty Lecture

 So the generally applicable principle is that statutes which include specific remedies are less likely to be enforceable in another way (i.e. via tortious remedy).

-If a piece of legislation does not contain a specific remedy, but also purports to protect a particular class of persons, then the courts are far more likely to infer that it was the intention of Parliament to allow civil remedy (else the statute would essentially be toothless.)
+If a piece of legislation does not contain a specific remedy, but purports to protect a particular class of persons, then the courts are far more likely to infer that it was the intention of Parliament to allow civil remedy (else the statute would essentially be toothless.)
 This principle can be seen in operation in Cutler v Wandsworth Stadium Ltd [1949] AC 398.
 The claimant was a bookmaker at a greyhound racing track.
 Under the Betting and Lotteries Act 1934, the owners of such racing tracks had to make suitable spaces available for bookmakers to operate, under penalty of criminal sanctions.
 The bookmaker was not given such a space, and therefore attempted to sue.
 The claim failed - since there was a sanction in place it was held that Parliament did not intend for a civil remedy to also be in place.
-In giving his judgement, Lord Simonds noted an assumption exists in favour of civil remedy else “the statute would be a pious aspiration”.
+In giving his judgment, Lord Simonds noted that an assumption exists in favour of civil remedy where, without it, the statute would be "a pious aspiration".

 "The only rule which in all circumstances is valid is that the answer must depend on a consideration of the whole Act and the circumstances, including the pre-existing law, in which it was enacted."